ipazc/vrpwrp/README.rst

 Face detection
 ===============
 Face detection allows you to retrieve the location of faces inside images in the form of bounding boxes (left, top, width, height).
 The algorihm is a deep-learning based algorithm, composed by a cascade of Convolutional Neural Networks.
 It is based on the paper *Zhang et al. (2016)* [ZHANG2016]_.
+The backend runs a **Caffe-based** MTCNN influenced by `this python MTCNN version <https://github.com/DuinoDu/mtcnn>`_ .

 A simple example for retrieving the bounding boxes of faces from an image: